hannobraun/stack-assembly/README.md

 Likewise, inputs are _popped_ from the top of the stack. `+` has two inputs and one output, the sum of its inputs.
 So evaluating it pops `2` and `1` from the stack, then pushes `3`.

-Its simplicity makes this stack-based model a key ingredient in controlling the language's scope.
-It renders variables, operator precedence rules, or complex syntax redundant, thereby defining the language's flavor along with the first part of its name.
+Its simplicity makes this stack-based model a key ingredient in controlling StackAssembly's scope.
+It renders variables, operator precedence rules, or complex syntax redundant, giving the language a certain flavor and defining the first part of its name.

 ### Stack Shuffling

 With a stack comes the need to access values that might not currently sit on top of it.
-StackAssembly offers two operators to handle this: `copy` and `drop`.
+StackAssembly offers two operators to deal with this: `copy` and `drop`.

 `copy` duplicates a value, pushing a replica to the top of the stack.
 It takes the index of that value as its input.
 If the index is `0`, it copies the top value; if the index is `1`, it copies the one below that; and so forth.